 Payment & CancellationPrices for the Patagonia Wildlife Safari are in Chilean pesos.
 For today's exchange rate visit USD to CLP.
-We will accept payment in U.S. dollars based on the exchange rate the day you make your payment.
+US conversion rates are based on the market conversion rate plus a 1% banking conversion fee of total amounts.
+All conversions will be made at time of payment.
 A 20% nonrefundable deposit is required at the time of booking.
 A Reservation Form, which includes a release of liability, must be completed and signed by all travelers.
 The balance of the trip price is due 90 days before the departure date.
 Guests who must cancel their trip for any reason must do so in writing.
 Cancellations are subject to the following per-person fees, based on number of days prior to departure:

 30 - 21 days - 40% of total fare

 20 - 10 days - 60% of total fare